 As for local cuisine, Texas is home to some fantastic BBQ, all things Tex-Mex to include breakfast burritos, and Texas kolaches.
 What is a Texas kolache you might ask?
 It’s a giant pastry stuffed with meat that you can get with cheese and jalapeños.
 If you are feeling thirsty after your local cuisine, head to one of the many drive-thru daiquiri bars.
-Yep, you read that right, but as always, be responsible and don’t drink and drive!
-Each city in the Fort Hood area boasts a least one!
-If you would like something a little more elegant than the local “Brew Thru” you can head to any of the local wineries in the surrounding area.
+Yep, you read that right, each city in the Fort Hood area boasts a least one!
+But as always, be responsible and don’t drink and drive.
+If you would like something a little more elegant than the local “Brew Thru” you can head to any of the wineries in the surrounding area.

 Fort Hood Traditions